 Once both the complete Front and Rear Bodywork assembly defined in Article 3.11.1 and the Floor Bodywork are fully defined, the Front and Rear Bodywork assembly and the Floor Bodywork must be trimmed to each other, such that no overlapping surfaces remain.

-A maximum fillet radius, no greater than 50mm, may be applied along the periphery of where these surfaces intersect.
+Additionally, before the trimming is applied, any Mid Chassis or Rear Bodywork remaining below the Floor Bodywork must be discarded.
+A maximum fillet radius, no greater than 50mm, may be applied along the periphery of where intersection between these surfaces intersect.
 Any such fillet must be at least 1mm distant from RV-FLOOR-EDGE.
-Furthermore, once all surfaces are trimmed and filleted, no part of the Mid Chassis or Rear Bodywork may be visible from below.
+Furthermore, once all surfaces are trimmed and filleted, no part of the Mid Chassis, exert Bodywork, fillet between the Rear Bodywork and the Floor Bodywork, or fillet between the Mid Chassis and the Floor Bodywork, may be visible from below.